rollbar/rollbar-php-wordpress/readme.txt

 == Changelog ==

+= Version 3.0.0 (pending)
+* Fixed CSRF vulnerability.
+* Removed support for PHP 8.0 and below.
+* Updated and improved the settings page.
+* Updated the Rollbar core PHP SDK to v4.1.
+* Added support for telemetry and added auto-instrumentation.
+* Added support for `ROLLBAR_DISABLE_ADMIN` to remove the plugin settings page from the admin.
+* Added support for `ROLLBAR_SETTINGS` to configure the plugin without the admin page.
+* Added support for `ROLLBAR_CLIENT_ACCESS_TOKEN` constant or environment variable to set the client access token.
+* Added support for `WP_PROXY_BYPASS_HOSTS`, `WP_PROXY_USERNAME`, and `WP_PROXY_PASSWORD` for better proxy management.
+* Added `rollbar_api_admin_permission` filter to allow custom authorization of the admin API.
+* Added `rollbar_disable_admin` filter to allow custom disabling of the admin page.
+* Added `rollbar_php_config` filter to allow more exact control over Rollbar PHP configurations.
+* Added `rollbar_telemetry_actions` filter to allow control of which actions are logged via telemetry.
+* Added `rollbar_telemetry_custom_handlers` filter to allow custom control over what is logged in telemetry messages.
+* Added 'framework' details with the WordPress version to the item payload.

 = Version 2.7.1 (September 13 2023)
 * Fix issue that could lead to fatal error with some settings (https://github.com/rollbar/rollbar-php-wordpress/pull/120)